Alzheimer Scotland Student Research Programme

 • Networking opportunities with researchers that work closely with Alzheimer Scotland, such as SDRC Executive Committee Members, Alzheimer Scotland Dementia Research Centre staff, Alzheimer Scotland Centre for Policy and Practice Staff.

-We are also proud to have the voice of people with lived experience of dementia at the heart of influencing which projects will be funded.
+We are also proud to have the voice of people with lived experience of dementia at the heart of influencing the projects we fund.
 Representatives from the Scottish Dementia Working Group (SDWG) and National Dementia Carers Action Network (NDCAN) will form an independent selection panel, playing a key role in selecting the studentships.
 They will also work closely with the successful applicants throughout the course of the research project.

 A few of the Research Programme’s selection panel, featuring members of Scottish Dementia Working Group (SDWG) and National Dementia Carers Action Network (NDCAN)